-If, on the one hand, the increase in the budget-admitting rate was expected given the 2004 FLEX revision, on the other hand, the EU and the ACPs decided to eliminate the second eligibility criterion in 2008 (some arguments in favour of this removal are discussed above).
+If, on the one hand, the increase in the budget-admitting rate was expected given the 2004 Flex revision, on the other hand, the EU and the ACPs decided to eliminate the second eligibility criterion in 2008 (some arguments in favour of this removal are discussed in § 1.3.2).
 The new operating rules came into play in the application year 2007.